 What to bring for the action

-- Robust, old clothes that may get dirty (preferably with long sleeves protecting you against the sun) and are warm enough during the night as well (long underwear etc.)
+- Robust, warm, old clothes that may get dirty and are warm enough (long underwear etc.)

-- A piece of cloth/scarf (useful for many purposes: protection against the sun and the cold, against, pepper spray and tear gas, bandage…)
+- A piece of cloth/scarf (useful for many purposes: protection against the cold, against, pepper spray and tear gas, bandage…)

 - The signature Ende Gelände dust protection white suits and masks (in case available, if not we will have some for you at the camp)

-- Protection against sun and rain (ideally with a political message on them)
+- Protection against rain (ideally with a political message on them)